DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 "How do you know that?"

 "I can taste it.
 Not literally, but... the resonance has flavor.
 The tin oxide has this sharp, clean signature.
-And there's iron in the clay body—I can feel the slight magnetic response."
+And there's iron in the clay bodyï¿½I can feel the slight magnetic response."

 Elyra was quiet for a moment.
 Then: "Open your eyes."